OR WAIT 15 SECS

 That was the key recommendation in comments submitted to the White House this week by the Infectious Diseases Society of America (IDSA) and the Society for Healthcare Epidemiology of America (SHEA), in response to the Implementation Plan for the National Strategy for Pandemic Influenza, which the White House released in May.

 Although the federal government's pandemic plan addresses vaccination, IDSA and SHEA believe a more comprehensive, international approach is needed for vaccine development, production, and delivery throughout the world.
-"The
+"The United States must take a leading role in fostering an international effort to develop vaccines against likely and eventual pandemic strains," said Martin J. Blaser, MD, president of IDSA.
+"We must do the legwork now so that we can produce and deploy those vaccines where we need them when a pandemic hits."

-Scientists are already developing so called "pre-pandemic vaccines" against the H5N1 strain of avian flu that is currently circulating in
+Scientists are already developing so called "pre-pandemic vaccines" against the H5N1 strain of avian flu that is currently circulating in Asia and other parts of the world.
+But influenza viruses are constantly mutating, and no one knows whether that strain will ultimately spark a pandemic, or whether another deadly strain will emerge.

 According to IDSA and SHEA, new vaccine science and delivery approaches are urgently needed, and vaccine manufacturers must be involved in those efforts.
 "There is a critical need for rapid, transparent, and extensive exchange of scientific information among experts, and a novel systematic approach is needed to speed vaccine development," said the groups' comment letter.